csasarak/hsbencode/README.md

-hstorrent
+hsbencode
 =========

-A bittorrent implementation in Haskell
+A Bencoded dictionary parser for Haskell.